 - More reliable power-connection

-- Can be better hidden from view
+- The tracker can be better hidden from view

 - Usually comes with a better GPS antenna connection giving more accurate vehicle location